 - recently waxed or mopped floors, sans warning signs.

 *Please note that this is only a fraction of the many causes of slip and fall accidents at the workplace.
 If were injured by another cause, you may still be able to file a workers’ compensation claim.
-The best way to know for sure is by contacting a lawyer at our office to review the details of your workers' compensation case.
+The best way to know for sure is by contacting a workers' compensation lawyer at our office to review the details of your workers' compensation case.

 Do I Have a Slip and Fall Case?
 And Other Common FAQs.